EricSFChu/iOSFlicksEC/Readme.md

 - [x] The search bar can be hidden to enlarge viewable space
 - [x] Added a transparent view with backdrop and [popularity, rating, release date] to the detailed view
         - this is also animated
+- [x] Added a new web player view controller.
+Trailers can now be loaded from youtube.
+Full Screen available.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):